andrepaes/api_banking/README.md

 To start application in iterative mode:
 > make up-iterative

-To test the application:
+To run application tests the application:
 > make test

-To stop the application:
+To stop the containers:
 > make down

 ## Deployment